Chapter 8 : Wicked Witches

 What, he was heading her way?
 He was heading her way!
 Oh, god.
 Why?

 However, she noticed that he was looking at her now and wasn’t turning his – yet still hostile – eyes away from her as if she wasn’t worth it.
-How pathetic was it that this almost made her blush?
+How pathetic was it that this almost made her forgive him?
 She quickly looked away and at the other person with him, whom she hadn’t recognized until now.

 “Oh, hey Sebastian, how was practice?”
 Rose asked politely, ignoring Scorpius.